 Do HSAs and FSAs Cover Dental Treatment?

 For both HSAs and FSAs, there are limits on what forms of medical care are covered.
-The basic guidelines are that if something is essential medical care, it is covered; if it is cosmetic, it is not.
+The basic guidelines are that if something is essential medical care, it is covered; if it is cosmetic, it is generally not.

-When looking at dental treatment, this means that anything that either treats or prevents dental disease or related health concerns is a qualifying expense.
+When looking at dental treatment, this means that anything that either treats or prevents dental disease or related health concerns is almost always a qualifying expense.
 If a procedure simply addresses aesthetic concerns, it isn’t.

 Why Orthodontics Is a Gray Area